-At first sight, the example seems to be only an instructive case study for football fans.
-However, according to \citet{Wright2014}, ``\emph{given that sports are of great interest to a high percentage of the world's population, it could be counter-argued that there is little that could be researched into that is more important}''.
-Our investigation may inspire similar studies on the fairness of tournament formats and has the potential to have an impact on decision makers.
-There is a recent working paper presenting the qualification for the UEFA European Championship 2020 as an example of poor tournament design \citep{HaugenKrumer2019}, where an entire subsection (Section~3.2) is devoted to discuss our results.
+At first sight, the presented example seems to be only an instructive case study for football fans.
+However, as \citet[p.~1]{Wright2014} writes, ``\emph{given that sports are of great interest to a high percentage of the world's population, it could be counter-argued that there is little that could be researched into that is more important}''.
+Our investigation may inspire similar statistical analyses on the fairness of tournament formats and potentially can have an impact on decision makers.
+There is a recent work presenting the qualification for the 2020 UEFA European Championship as an example of poor tournament design \citep{HaugenKrumer2021}, where an entire subsection (Section~3.2) is devoted to discussing our results.

-Finally, the whole problem is rooted in a novel policy of the Union of European Football Associations (UEFA) aiming to increase the diversity of the teams playing in the UEFA European Championship 2020.
-In this sense, the current work illuminates how the promotion of small associations can cause unfairness without a careful analysis in advance.
-Hence, together with many historical cases when changing sports rules led to unforeseen consequences \citep{KendallLenten2017}, it warns to the benefit of consultations between sports administrators and the academic community.